 The following examples show the true potential of human resources surveys:

 A consumer packaged goods company might collect employee survey samples to examine the performance of the Human Resource department across issues such as processing information and responsiveness.
 The survey results are used as a benchmark for performance ratings and identify areas of improvement.

-With SurveyMonkey’s skip logic feature, a manufacturer’s HR group can create and send out one employee survey yet receive responses in any of the languages in which it operates.
+With our skip logic feature, a manufacturer’s HR group can create and send out one employee survey yet receive responses in any of the languages in which it operates.
 They can use SurveyMonkey to gather employee opinions on the HR department and its services.

-Make the most of your time by leveraging SurveyMonkey’s methodologist-certified human resources survey and employee survey templates.
-You’ll be able to create your online survey in a matter of minutes on a wide variety of topics such as employee satisfaction, 360 assessment, recruitment and more.
 SurveyMonkey also gives you access to the survey tools you need to easily deploy and analyze your HR survey—empowering you to make smarter decisions.
 And we take survey security seriously, so rest assured knowing your data and insights are safe with us.

 Search our gallery of 150+ expert-written surveys for any project—customer satisfaction, employee engagement, market research, education, and more.

 HR leaders can use this toolkit to help drive exceptional employee experiences.

 SurveyMonkey can help you recruit top talent, streamline on-boarding processes, evaluate employee performance, boost engagement, and much more.
 Everything an HR team needs to succeed.

 Create a free quiz and get automatic scoring on your questions with our online quiz maker.
 Easily share your quizzes via email, the web, or on social media.